Republic of the Sword: Background

 After the Paraguayan War, the Brazilian military gained political influence.
 Emperor Pedro II's worsening health gradually removed him from his active role in politics, which caused tension between the imperial elite and the military as there was no moderating force between them.
 Pedro II's successor, Princess Isabel, had a husband which had a controversial personality.
-The church had also weared down the government to some extent.
+The church had also worn down the government to some extent.

 In 1889, Deodoro da Fonseca, a marshal of the Brazilian Army, attended a meeting with prestigious civilian and military men who pressured him to begin a movement against the monarchy; there had been a rumor that he would be arrested.
 This resulted in him launching a coup d'état on 15 November 1891, which was bloodless and unopposed.
 It is unknown if whether on the day itself he had declared the birth of the republic, or had only removed the Prime Minister, the Viscount of Ouro Preto from power.
 Nonetheless, the republic would be founded.